 The SCCP provides for three types of proceedings: (i) ordinary proceedings; (ii) simplified proceedings; and (iii) summary proceedings.
-Each of the three types of proceedings can be divided into the following stages before a court of first instance:
+Each of the three types of proceedings can generally be divided into the following stages, before a court of first instance:

-- the assertion stage, where the parties must plead their arguments and offer evidence available to them; - the evidentiary stage; - the post-hearing stage, where the parties may comment on the result of the evidentiary phase; and - issuance of the judgment.
+- the assertion stage, where the parties must plead their arguments and offer evidence available to them; - the evidentiary stage, where the court takes the evidence offered by the parties; - the closing stage, where the parties may comment on the result of the evidentiary phase and on the merits of the case; and - the issuance of the judgment.

-Simplified proceedings apply to small cases (where the value in dispute is below CHF 30,000), as well as to cases before special courts for labour law, landlord and tenant matters and consumer disputes and are, compared to ordinary proceedings, less formal, favour oral submissions, and give a more active role to courts.
-Summary proceedings, which apply to urgent requests and requests for provisional measures, to so called 'clear-cut cases', to specific proceedings under the Federal Debt Collection and Bankruptcy Act ("DEBA"), and to numerous other matters explicitly listed in the SCCP, go even further in terms of simplification and expediency.
+Simplified proceedings apply to small cases (where the value in dispute does not exceed CHF 30,000), as well as to cases before special courts for labour law, landlord and tenant matters and consumer disputes, and are, compared to ordinary proceedings, less formal, favour oral submissions, and give a more active role to courts.
+Summary proceedings, which apply to urgent requests and requests for provisional measures, to so-called 'clear cases', to specific proceedings under the Federal Debt Collection and Bankruptcy Act ("DEBA"), and to numerous other matters explicitly listed in the SCCP, go even further in terms of simplification and expediency.
 A specificity of summary proceedings is that the evidence available is limited to documents.
-Other means of evidence are only admissible if the taking of such evidence does not delay the proceedings, or is indispensable for the purpose of the proceedings, or if the court has to establish the facts ex officio.
+Other means of evidence are only admissible if the taking of such evidence does not substantially delay the proceedings, or is required by the purpose of the proceedings, or if the court has to establish the facts ex officio.